The front door at Whitecroft opens and I’m greeted by Cindy Forbes.

 A large double garage has been painted red to look like a Massachusetts barn – a nice reminder of home for Cindy.
 The ground floor of the garage space for at least two cars and a pair of storerooms, each with lockable doors.

 Upstairs is an office space and a huge room that is currently used for storage.
-Some Veluxes or a dormer window here would give outstanding views and there is potential for an excellent home office space or even an annex flat.
+A dormer window here would give outstanding views and there is potential for an excellent home office space or even an annex flat.
 A greenhouse off the side has grapevine and beautifully scented jasmine.

 One of the best things about Whitecroft is the fantastic outlook on all four sides.
 No rooms are short changed when it comes to views.